beyond-all-reason/code-of-conduct/CodeOfConduct.md

 ### 6. Communications abuse
 1. Use of the ping or draw functions to obscure a teammate’s view is an abuse of those tools.
-2. Inappropriate drawings (hate-symbols and such) are also communications abuse.
+2. Inappropriate drawings (hate-symbols, sexual or obscene imagery and such) are also communications abuse.
 3. This includes flooding/spamming chat or calling repeated (pointless) votes.
 4. Repeatedly joining rooms when asked to leave (e.g. by a closed group of friends who want to play together) is also not acceptable.